-Who is eligible for a Fannie Mae 3% down payment mortgage?
+Who is eligible for a Fannie Mae 3% down mortgage loan?

 What are the requirements for a 3% down payment mortgage?